Enquire about Robot

 • WiFi connectivity for data and control

-• Integration with fleet management software (Orbit)
+• Integration with Boston Dynamics' Orbit fleet management and data analysis platform.

 Capabilities